 continued to host the occasional show for the station but his very distinctive voice was also heard on offshore radio on the numerous commercials running on Radio Caroline for Major Minor Records.
 He appeared on various

 launch team for London's Capital Radio in 1973.
-Tommy presented the morning show with Joan Shenton on the station's first programme schedule but during his time with Capital he also hosted commercial radio's first reggae
+Tommy presented the morning programme with Joan Shenton on the station's first schedule but during his time with Capital he also hosted commercial radio's first reggae

 show and, at a time when punk was being vilified by the press, he carried out the first in-depth interview with Johnny Rotten of the Sex Pistols.